1. States of Matter (Cambridge IGCSE Chemistry 0620 for 2023, 2024 & 2025)

 • Matter is everything around us that has mass and occupies space, consisting of tiny particles categorized into three states: solids, liquids, and gases.

-• Changes of state involve melting (solid to liquid), boiling (liquid to gas), condensing (gas to liquid), and freezing (liquid to solid), each occurring at specific temperatures and involving kinetic energy changes in particles.
+• Changes of state include melting (solid to liquid), boiling (liquid to gas), condensing (gas to liquid), and freezing (liquid to solid), each occurring at specific temperatures and involving kinetic energy changes in particles.

 • Diffusion is the process where particles spread from high to low concentration areas, influenced by the kinetic particle theory and the relative molecular mass of gases, with lighter gases diffusing faster than heavier ones.